ds300/derivablejs/README.md

 - When an atom is changed, its entire derivation graph is traversed and 'marked'.
 All active dependent reactions are then gently prodded and told to decide whether they need to re-run themselves.
 This amounts to an additional whole-graph traversal in the worst case.
 The worst case also happens to be the common case :(
 - The sweep phase involves yet another probably-whole-graph traversal.

 So really each time an atom is changed, its entire derivation graph is likely to be traversed 3 times\*.
 I would argue that this is negligible for most UI-ish use cases, but if you're doing something *seriously heavy* then perhaps Havelock isn't the best choice.
-I've got a [fairly promising idea](#future-work) regarding how to fix this after v1.0.0 drops.
+Although I've got a [fairly promising idea](#future-work) regarding how to fix this after v1.0.0 drops.

 *Side note: during transactions only the mark phase occurs.
 And if an atom is changed more than once during a single transaction, only the bits of the derivation graph that get dereferenced between changes are re-marked.*